joeireland/iot-core-workshop/Workshop1-GrovePi.md

    ![Test Grove Pi+ Sensors](images/test-grove-pi.png)

-### 8. Test the Camera
+### 9. Test the Camera

    pi@raspberrypi:~ $ **raspistill -v -o test.jpg**<br>
    *this will capture a picture and store it in test.jpg*

    ![Test Camera](images/test-camera.png)

-   - Launch the **Google Chrome Secure Shell Extention** in another tab to start an SFTP session
+   - Launch the **Google Chrome Secure Shell App** in another tab to start an SFTP session
    - Enter a username of **pi**, the IP address displayed on the LCD screen connected to your Raspberry Pi, enter port **80** and press the **SFTP** button.

-   NOTE: The password to use when logging in is written on the brown box of your Raspberry Pi.
-Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.
+   **NOTE: The password to use when logging in is written on the brown box of your Raspberry Pi.
+Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.**

    ![SFTP Raspberry Pi](images/sftp-raspberry-pi.png)